twm/jwilm.github.io/source/articles/from-str-to-cow.html.md

 If `new` took a `&str` instead of a `String`, it could hide `String::from` in the implementation.
-However, passing in a `String` would become less ergonomic, and it would necessitate an extraneous heap allocation.
-Let's see what that looks like.
+However, passing in a `String` would become less ergonomic, and it would involve and additional heap allocation.
+Let's see what that looks like:

 ```rust
 // new function now looks like so